diogosmferreira/COVID-19/README.md

 **Chart analysis 4.7:**

 Since the beginning of the pandemic, both the number of deaths and the number of confirmed cases of COVID-19 have skyrocketed.
 Over time, there has been a tendency for mortality to decrease for each confirmed case.
-To better understand this trend, the following chart shows the death-to-case ratio over time.
+To better understand this trend, the following chart shows the daily case fatality rate over time.

 ```
 df_world['Daily case fatality rate'] = df_world['New deaths (7-MA)']/df_world['New cases (7-MA)']